zvector/fate/README.md

 #### as( `Object` context )

 Sets the context in which all executed callbacks will be called after the deferral is resolved.
-Context may be overwritten any number of times prior to the deferral's resolution; if not specified, the context defaults to the deferral itself.
+Context may be overwritten any number of times prior to the deferral’s resolution; if not specified, the context defaults to the deferral itself.
 After resolution, the context is frozen; subsequent calls to `as` have no effect.

 #### given( `Array` args )

 Preloads resolution arguments in an unresolved deferral.
-Like `as()` for context, resolution arguments may be overwritten with `given` any number of times prior to the deferral's resolution, but after resolution the arguments are frozen, and subsequent calls to `given` have no effect.
+Like `as()` for context, resolution arguments may be overwritten with `given` any number of times prior to the deferral’s resolution, but after resolution the arguments are frozen, and subsequent calls to `given` have no effect.
 Will be overridden if arguments are included with a call to one of the _resolver_ methods.

 #### (_resolver_)( ...arguments )